chef/automate/STATIC_ANALYSIS.md

 That is done by annotating the line of code with `# nosemgrep: <rule-name>`.
 Alternately, if there are multiple findings on a single line of code and all of them should be ignored (which is common), drop the rule name argument, so it would just be `# nosemgrep`.
 Note that the first token in each of those is the comment-to-end-of-line token appropriate for the language.
-Thus, those are examples for Go.
+Thus, those examples would work for Go.
-TypeScript would use `//` instead of `#`.
+TypeScript, for instance, would use `// nosemgrep: <rule-name>` and `// nosemgrep`, respectively.
-Search the codebase for the few muted items.
+Search the Automate codebase for the few muted items.
 And note that there are very few--try very hard not to mute items to avoid the technical debt!
 Only mute items that are actually safe to be ignored permanently.